College of Pharmacy And Pharmaceutical Sciences Fact Sheet

 THE COLLEGE

-The College of Pharmacy And Pharmaceutical Sciences (COPPS) Developed The Center For Health Equity (CHE) to evaluate and provide solutions for the elimination of health disparities in underserved populations through research, education and building community linkages.
+The College of Pharmacy and Pharmaceutical Sciences (COPPS) Developed The Center For Health Equity (CHE) to evaluate and provide solutions for the elimination of health disparities in underserved populations through research, education and building community linkages.
 Models to evaluate and reduce disparities will be created and evaluated across racial, ethnic and socioeconomic categories, and the findings will be used to recommend changes intended to improve health and disease-related outcomes and health care policy as it affects underserved populations.
 The Center is composed of an interdisciplinary team representing pharmacy, medicine, nursing, psychology, public health and social work.
 The creation of the Center is consistent with the mission and strategic plan of the COPPS, and it will provide an avenue for expanded research, student training, continuing education and community empowerment.

-• Current funded projects: Diabetes, HIV, and Latino Health.
+Current Funded Projects: Diabetes, HIV, and Latino Health

 • The College of Pharmacy and Pharmaceutical Sciences awarded its 1st Ph.D. in Pharmaceutical Sciences with a concentration in Health Outcomes Research and Pharmacoeconomics, from its Division of Economic Social and Administrative Pharmacy, May 2015.